haukex/webperl/notes.md

 ### "In the Press"

+- WebPerl gets another mention in Will Braswell's talk ["The Perl Family Tree: Discover Your Heritage"](https://www.youtube.com/watch?v=ZM-KHZJpy84) at The Perl Conference 2019 in Pittsburgh
-- WebPerl gets a mention in Will Braswell's talk ["Perl 11 - The Future of Saint Larry's Language"](https://fosdem.org/2019/schedule/event/perl11/)
+- WebPerl gets a mention in Will Braswell's talk ["Perl 11 - The Future of Saint Larry's Language"](https://fosdem.org/2019/schedule/event/perl11/) at FOSDEM '19
 - [Perl Advent Calendar 2018, Day 2](http://www.perladvent.org/2018/2018-12-02.html) (by Mark Fowler)
 - [Reddit: Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should (2018-10-22)](https://www.reddit.com/r/programmingcirclejerk/comments/9qerw5/your_scientists_were_so_preoccupied_with_whether/) 😉
 - [Hacker News (2018-10-21)](https://news.ycombinator.com/item?id=18269071)